LivePersonInc/knowledge-center-archive/_release/May/week-of-may-20th.md

 The iframe sandbox attribute used in the agent widgets enforces restrictions on content hosted in the iframe to protect the LiveEngage application from several malicious actions.
 LiveEngage has set a number of sandbox flags to relax these restrictions and allow required functionalities.

-Brands who sign the security waiver will be able to configure the sandbox attribute, giving them more flexibility to customize the Agent Widget SDK.

 **Dependencies:**

 * site setting: ‘disable.custom.widget.iframe.sandbox’ off by default